mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

      "referenceId": "PUBLIC_KEY",
      "certificateData": "{copied certificate from step-II}" }}

- P.S : The process of uploading IDA Zero-Knowledge certificates should only take place once per environment.
+ Note : The process of uploading IDA Zero-Knowledge certificates should only take place once per environment.

 For IDA mpartner-default-auth partner certificate exchange, below are the steps :